solygambas/react-native-travel-app/README.md

 A travel app using native device features, React Navigation, Redux and Redux-Thunk.

 ## Features
-- displaying your favorites places.
+- displaying your favorite places.
 - adding a place to favorites by taking a picture and setting your location, via GPS or on a map.
 - showing place details with address and opening a fullscreen map.